dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 If you are running this prework before the workshop, make sure that it isn't so far in advance of the workshop that the pass may expire before the event date.
 Also make sure to shutdown and deallocate (but not delete) the the virtual machine when you are done with the prework so that it doesn't consume the credits availalbe in your subscription.
 We will show you how to both automatically (setup by default) as well as manually shutdown and deallocate your vm at the end of this lab.

 If you do NOT have access to an Azure Pass, you can create a free Azure Trial subscription at [azure.com/free](http://azure.com/free).
-You may have issues provising an NC6 VM on a free trial based on some initial quota restrictions placed on the Free Trial subscriptions, however you can [contact support through the Azure Portal](https://docs.microsoft.com/en-us/azure/azure-supportability/how-to-create-azure-support-request) and request an increase in the number of corse (up to at least 6) as well as access to the "Standard_NC6" VM sku for your subscription.
+You may have issues provising an NC6 VM on a free trial based on some initial quota restrictions placed on the Free Trial subscriptions, however you can [contact support through the Azure Portal](https://docs.microsoft.com/en-us/azure/azure-supportability/how-to-create-azure-support-request) and request an increase in the number of cores (up to at least 6) as well as access to the "Standard_NC6" VM sku for your subscription.

 > **Note**: The free Azure trial currently grants you a US$200 credit for a period of 30 days.
 If either the 30 day limit, or $200 credit is exceeded, your trial resources (except those with free usage) will be shut down.
 You will need a credit card to sign up for the trial, but it is used for identification purposes only and you will not be charged UNLESS you choose to go on a pay-as-you go basis.